danielrbates/products-api/README.md

 ![image](https://github.com/user-attachments/assets/db5f79f4-1395-4358-9d63-9ac4e7492fd1)
 ![image](https://github.com/user-attachments/assets/9e3abdaf-5499-4b21-9eb5-2fde9cd23a69)

 For the purposes of testing code to cloud DevSecOps, it's not strictly necessary to fix any or all of these issues - in fact, it may be desirable to leave some issues open to demonstrate static security testing.
-However, if you would like to start from a relatively clean slate and add your own vulnerabilities for demonstration purposes, you can replace the Frontend OpenAPI specification YAML with the contents of the template located at **/examples/OpenAPI-specification-fixed.yml** in the source code repository.
+However, if you would like to start from a relatively clean slate and add your own vulnerabilities for demonstration purposes, you can replace the Frontend OpenAPI specification YAML with the contents of the template located at **/examples/OpenAPI-specification.yml** in the source code repository.
+Be sure to update line 7 with your APIM URL!

 #### SAST with 42Crunch
 We can add a second pipeline to our project to scan our API specification using 42Crunch's API Security Audit action.
 I've provided an Azure Pipelines YAML file in the source code repository at **/examples/api-security-audit-pipeline.yml** that we can use as a template.